Go to the top of this page

 • Establishment of "Grievance Handling Mechanism" for stakeholders who are negatively or likely to be negatively affected by the JAL Group's business to directly express their concerns

-Structure of Human Rights Due Diligence (HRDD) and Grievance Handling Mechanism*
+Process of Human Rights Due Diligence (HRDD)

 The JAL Group is working on initiatives of respecting human rights as per the flow of 1~10 below every fiscal year.